Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Single-Mode Approximation

 where $\tilde \gamma = \gamma/2\hbar \Delta$ and $\tilde J =\sqrt{n_R} 2 J/\hbar \Delta$.
 For convenience we have also absorbed the nonlinearity coefficient $g_0/\hbar\Delta$ via the substitution $\{c_S,c_R\} \rightarrow \sqrt{g_0/\hbar \Delta }\,\{c_S,c_R\}$ such that $n_R = 1$.

-Equation~(\ref{eqn:densitydimensionless}) can now be analysed using standard methods for cubic equations.
-It permits either one or three solutions depending on the values of $\tilde \gamma$ and $\tilde J$, see Fig.~\ref{fig:phasediagram}(a).
-The region where multiple solutions exist is bounded by the critical points; the density at these critical points, $n_S = n_{\pm}$ [see Fig.~\ref{fig:phasediagram}(a), left curve] can be found by differentiating \eqnreft{eqn:densitydimensionless} and solving the resulting quadratic.
-This yields
+Equation~(\ref{eqn:densitydimensionless}) permits either one or three solutions (real and positive), depending on the values of $\tilde \gamma$ and $\tilde J$ [see Fig.~\ref{fig:phasediagram}(a)].
+The region where multiple solutions exist is bounded by the critical points; differentiating Eq.~(\ref{eqn:densitydimensionless}) with respect to $n_S$ yields the density at these critical points, $n_\pm$, as

 as graphed in Fig.~\ref{fig:phasediagram}(b).
-When $\tilde \gamma^2 > 1/3$ \eqnreft{eqn:nc} no longer yields real solutions, indicating that the derivative of \eqnreft{eqn:densitydimensionless} is everywhere positive, and hence there is only one solution [Fig.~\ref{fig:phasediagram} (a), right curve].
-For $\tilde \gamma^2 < 1/3$, multiple solutions emerge via a pitchfork bifurcation~\cite{Foss-Feig2017}; there is either one or three solutions depending on the value of $\tilde J$ [Fig.~\ref{fig:phasediagram}(a), left curve].
+For $\tilde \gamma^2 > 1/3$ \eqnreft{eqn:nc} no longer yields real solutions, indicating that there is only one solution [Fig.~\ref{fig:phasediagram} (a), right curve].
+For $\tilde \gamma^2 < 1/3$, multiple solutions emerge via a pitchfork bifurcation~\cite{Foss-Feig2017}; either one or three solutions exist depending on the value of $\tilde J$ [see Fig.~\ref{fig:phasediagram}(a), left curve].
 Inserting \eqnreft{eqn:nc} into \eqnreft{eqn:densitydimensionless} gives the range of $\tilde J$ that supports multiple solutions, $\tilde J_- \leq \tilde J \leq \tilde J_+$, where

 as shown in Fig.~\ref{fig:phasediagram}(c).
 To assess the number of stable solutions, we write $c_S \rightarrow c_S + \delta c e^{-i\lambda t}$, with $c_S$ given by Eqs.~(\ref{eqn:cS}),~(\ref{eqn:SteadyStateDensity}) and~(\ref{eqn:phaselag}).
 Retaining terms linear in $\delta c$ yields giving stable solutions whenever $\mathrm{Im}\{\lambda \} \leq 0$, i.e.,